rimmelasghar/Share.io/README.md

 # Share.io
 Share.io is a File Transfering app that allows large file to be transfered easily over the internet.
 ## Note 🚀
-This App is under development Phase
+This App is under development Phase.

 Work in progress